simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 1. Restart your IDE after setting an environment variable this way.

+1. **Create _Deployments_**  You will need to create deployments of chat-completion and text-to-image models to complete the labs:
-1. **Create a _Deployment_**: Open https://oai.azure.com/portal in a new browser tab.
-Go to Management / Deployments / Create new deployment.
+    1. Open https://oai.azure.com/ in a new browser tab.
-    1. Select a model to use.  _gpt-35-turbo_ has the lowest price at the time of this writing.
-    1. Choose the default version and standard deployment type.
-    1. Provide a name for the deployment.
-We suggest using the same name as the model you've just selected (there is generally a 1 to 1 relationship with model and deployment).
-Record the name, you will need it later.
-    1. Adjust advanced options if you like.
-Create.
+    1. Ensure you are in the correct directory and subscription (shown at the top-right).
+    1. On the left-hand menu, select Deployments.
+    1. In the Model deployments page, click "+ Deploy model" / "Deploy base model".
+    1. Choose a chat completion model.
+The most cost effective, widely distributed model at the time of this writing (May, 2025) is **GPT-3.5-Turbo**, though **GPT-4o Mini** may be available in your chosen region.
+You can repeat this process to setup and experiment with multiple models.
+Specific models are not always available in your desired region.
+    1. Leave the other settings as they are.
+Double-check the model's region to verify that it resides in the same region as your resource group.
+    1. Click "Create resource and deploy".

+* Once the deployment is created, it will appear in the list.
+You can test the deployment interactively from the Studio UI.

+    1. If you plan on completing the Azure image creation lab, repeat the steps above to create and deploy the **dall-e-3** text-to-image model.

 Note:  [Azure OpenAI pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) for chat/text is based on input and output tokens, and varies depending on the model chosen.
 Tokens currently cost between $0.0005 and $0.06 per thousand input tokens, $0.002 and $0.12 per thousand output tokens.
+All prices are model dependent and subject to change.
 It is always a good idea to double-check the pricing page when using a cloud provider.

 ---
 ### Setup Process for Amazon Bedrock